 Personally, I don’t like to be associated to the name of a person to describe my views but the term has become common and thus it is used.
-Even so, I don’t think John Calvin would have been thrilled either.
+With that in mind, I don’t think John Calvin would have been thrilled by his name’s use.

 This website is actually named because of my position in Calvinism.
 As I have an aversion to using a person’s name, I turn to “monergist” which translates to “one who believes in one work”.
 “Gratia” of course means grace so taken together we get: “one who believe in the one work of grace”.